vvhg1/fisk/readme.md

 **Note:** The implementation of NUMWORD requires that the keyboard's layer definitions be accessible in a header file.
 In this case, the layer definitions are in enumlayers.h, so I make them accessible by adding `#include enumlayers.h` in casemodes.c.

 ### Power Brackets
 These are bracket pairs of different types, single- and double-quote pairs.
 On a simple key press an empty pair with the cursor placed inside the brackets like `(I)`, `{I}`, `[I]` is produced.
 This does not conflict with the way Vscode handles empty brackets.
-The behaviour can be toggled to bracket pairs with the cursor to the right of the pair by setting the flags `inside_cursor = false;` for opening brackets and `inside_cursor_other = false;` for the other brackets.
+The behaviour can be toggled to bracket pairs with the cursor to the right of the pair by setting the flags `outside_cursor = true;` for opening brackets and `outside_cursor_other = true;` for the other brackets.
 When modified with ALT they `(wrap)` `{the}` `[previous]` `"word"` without having to select the word first.

 **Note:** I mapped left brackets to `Leader`, `corresponding bracket key` and right brackets when modified with `SHIFT`.